 Background

-I got into design when I was 12, right after my parents brought home a Compaq Presario.
-I started out on Dragon Ball Z fan sites, which pulled me into fan art forums and their graphic design communities.
-The work people were making blew me away, so I downloaded a PaintShop Pro trial and got hooked.
-Drop shadows, feathered layers, collecting fonts like trading cards.
-By high school I was learning Photoshop, Flash, and print production.
-I also played drums in a pop-punk band and ended up designing all our CD covers and show flyers.
+I got into design when I was 12, not long after my parents brought home a Compaq Presario.
+I started out making Dragon Ball Z fan sites, which led me into fan art forums and graphic design communities.
+The work people were creating there completely pulled me in, so I downloaded a PaintShop Pro trial and started experimenting.

-My first real design gig came through a summer job at a local motorcycle accessories shop, where I created their logo, brand identity, and website.
-After graduation I couldn't find a design job without a degree, so I became a licensed insurance agent at a regional brokerage.
-The CEO eventually found out I could design and created a position for me.
-I spent four years there handling all their marketing, and picked up front-end development at The Iron Yard Academy in 2015.
+My first real design opportunity came through a summer job at a local motorcycle accessories shop, where I created their logo, brand identity, and website.
+After graduation, I had trouble finding a design job without a degree, so I became a licensed insurance agent at a regional brokerage.
+Eventually, the CEO found out I could design and created a role for me.
+I spent the next four years handling their marketing, learning how design supports a business from the inside, and later picked up front-end development at The Iron Yard Academy in 2015.

 Experience

-For the past five years I've been leading UI/UX at NOAA's Office for Coastal Management, designing digital products for coastal management and conservation.
-I redesigned the Digital Coast platform, which brought in 31% more traffic and cut the bounce rate by 13% within six months.
-Over a million people use it every year now.
+For the past six years, I've been a government contractor leading UI/UX work for NOAA's Office for Coastal Management.
+My focus has been designing digital products that make coastal management, conservation, and geospatial data easier to understand and use.
+I redesigned the Digital Coast platform, which helped increase traffic by 31% and reduce bounce rate by 13% within six months.
+Today, more than a million people use it each year.

-Before NOAA I worked with NASCAR, the University of Florida, Gaia Herbs, Xfinity Comcast, and BCBGMAXAZRIA.
+Before NOAA, I had the chance to work with organizations including NASCAR, the University of Florida, Gaia Herbs, Xfinity Comcast, and BCBGMAXAZRIA.

 Beyond Work

-When I'm not working, it's all about my family.
-My wife Jocelyn and I have a beautiful daughter, Amelia, who keeps us on our toes.
-Jocelyn runs her own esthetician business and I help her with the branding and web side of things, so design kind of follows me home too.
+Outside of work, most of my time is with my family.
+My wife, Jocelyn, and I have a beautiful daughter, Amelia, who keeps us on our toes.
+Jocelyn runs her own esthetician business, and I help with the branding and web side of things, so design has a way of following me home too.

-When we're not busy with all that, weekends usually look like exploring trails up in the Pisgah Mountains, cruising around on Lake Murray, or once football season hits, tailgating with friends and cheering on the South Carolina Gamecocks.
-I still play drums, and starting another band is the dream that'll probably stay a dream.
-But every elder emo thinks they've got one more show in them.
+When we're not busy with all of that, weekends usually mean exploring trails in the Pisgah Mountains, cruising around Lake Murray, trying new restaurants, or looking for any excuse to taste our way through different foods and cultures.
+Once football season starts, you can also find us tailgating with friends and cheering on the South Carolina Gamecocks.

 Let's Work Together